ssloth1/ssloth1/README.md

 -->

 ### 🎓 About Me
 Former legislative aide turned software engineer.
 After years as a hobbyist, I took the leap in 2022 and pursued a Master of Science in Computer Science at Northeastern University.
 My primary interests are in Mobile Application Development, Web Development, and Computer Graphics.

+With graduation fast approaching, I am now seeking a full-time software engineering role!

 ### 🔭 Current Projects
 - Founder of [Pledger](https://pledger.pro), where we aim to provide a platfrom for secure cryptocurrency donations to non-profits.